 4.15pm-5.30pm IT/OT Integration, Scada/ICS & AI With increasing use of SCADA systems and the modernisation of smart grid and other industry systems utilising IT, how can the Operation Technology (OT) domain remain totally secure with greater access from internet insecurity?
 How can Artificial Intelligence play a contributing role in CIP?

-Blockchain and the system-of-systems – transformations and consequences – Alexandru Georgescu, Researcher, ROMSPACE – Romanian Association for Space Technology and Industry
+Blockchain and the system-of-systems – transformations and consequences – Alexandru Georgescu, Expert, National Institute for Research and Development in Informatics ICI Bucharest

 OT Security Governance – how to effectively manage OT organization and cooperation with IT – Piotr Ciepiela, Associate Partner, OT/IoT Security & Critical Infrastructure Leader, EY